WebFuzzing/EvoMaster/docs/for_developers.md

 with `org.evomaster.foobar` or `org.evomaster.foo.bar`.
 On the other hand, a Maven module called `foo-bar` would be fine, but not `Foo-bar`.
+The motivation here is that modules are mapped to folders on the operating system, and we need to avoid issues with OSs like Windows that are case insensitive, and with `.` treated as beginning of a file extension.

 All code written for `EvoMaster` must be inside the package `org.evomaster.*`.
 Each module must define a subpackage, with a name somehow related to the module itself.